-On a dull morning when you can’t seem to get out of bed, a gaze at orange flowers can instill sentiments of adventure & spontaneity, reinvigorating your creativity and zest for life.
-That’s why orange flower succulents are rare, but if you seek hard enough, perhaps you can locate one in the local garden center.
+On a dull morning when you can’t seem to get out of bed, a gaze at orange flowers can instil sentiments of adventure & spontaneity, reinvigorating your creativity and zest for life.
+That’s why orange flower succulents are rare, but if you seek hard enough, perhaps you can locate one in the local garden centre.

 Succulents with Orange Flowers